influxdata/influxdb/monitor/README.md

 The `monitor` module will allow the following configuration:

  * Whether to write statistical and diagnostic information to an InfluxDB system.
 This is enabled by default.
+ * The name of the database to where this information should be written.
+Defaults to `_internal`.
+The information is written to the default retention policy for the given database.
  * The address and port of the InfluxDB system.
 This will default to the system generating the data.
  * The rate at which this information should be written.
 The maximum rate will be once-per-minute.